czhu12/czhu12.github.io/_posts/2020-1-10-nlp-for-democratic-debates-1.md

 Steve Bullock was only given 25 opportunities to speak, and in 7 of those, he mentioned Trump.
 Curiously at the top is Andrew Yang, who has stressed the importance of not obsessing over Trump so often that he mentions him at a higher rate than basically every other Democrat.
 He mentions Trump in 14 out of 92 utterances (he actually References Trump directly 28 times).
 Kamala Harris, Cory Booker and Amy Klobuchar are tied for first, mentioning Trump in 17 of their utterances.
 In total, Donald Trump was referenced 330 times across all the candidates.

-However, the "top" candidates (who I'm considering to be Biden, Warren, Sanders, Buttigieg) were less interested in talking about Trump.
+However, the "top" candidates (who I'm considering to be Biden, Warren, Sanders, and Buttigieg) were less interested in talking about Trump.
 They only mentioned Trump in about 5% of their statements, combining for 52 mentions out of the 961 times they spoke.

 ## Who else is mentioned?